As parents we have to do more than just focus on controlling the environment our children grow up in. We need to focus on more.

 Shepherding a Child’s Heart talks about six influences that shape a child’s life discussed in chapter two: Structure of Family Life, Family Values, Family Roles, Family Conflict Resolution, Family Response to Failure, and Family History.
-Each of these things impact who a child is.
+Each of these things impacts who a child is.

 Tedd Tripp gives parents two warnings, however, when thinking about shaping influences: Determinist and denial.

-First, denial because that is short and simple.
+First, is denial because that is short and simple.
 Denial is believing a child is unaffected by early childhood.
 Life experience impacts you.
 That needs to be accepted and worked with.

 I really love Tripp’s advice on this topic.
-This determism can impact in two ways: one, you make excuses for a person because of the child-rearing and expect less of that person.
+This determinism can impact in two ways: one, you make excuses for a person because of the child-rearing and expect less of that person.
 Two is that you mistakenly think that you can single-handedly control the influences in your child’s life so that all shaping influences will be positive.

 He points out “Children are never passive receivers of shaping.
 Rather, they are active responders” (page 16) and “…the outcome is more complex than whether you have done the right things in the right way.
 Your children are responsible for the way they respond to your parenting” (page 16).

 No matter what the parent does, the child always has the ability to choose his or her own path.
 Hearing women with children who have strayed talk, I know it is a painful thing for them to watch.
 I know it wrenches their souls.
-And I know that it can happen to any parent.

 Life experience does have a huge impact, and knowing the past experiences can help us know better how to handle current experiences.